What we list (and what we don't)

 - Newsletters, blogs, or podcasts as primary product: media, not software

-- Hardware-only products with no SaaS layer: the directory is software-first
+- Hardware-only products with no software layer: the directory is software-first

-- Agencies, freelancers, consultancies, dev shops: services, not software
+- Agencies, freelancers, consultancies, dev shops: services, not products

 - Raw model API wrappers without a product UX: "GPT in a textbox" is not a product to evaluate